Police: Man says he'd kill supporters of Trump, congressman

 Information on his lawyer wasn't immediately available.
 A message on his home phone wasn't immediately returned.

-Suffolk County police say Astrof confronted a worker at Zeldin's campaign headquarters and threatened to kill him and other supporters.
-Police say Astrof aggressively backed up his car and nearly struck the worker before zooming off.
+Suffolk County police say Astrof confronted the worker at Zeldin's campaign headquarters.
+They say he aggressively backed up his car and nearly struck the worker before zooming off.

-Zeldin, who's represented parts of Long Island since 2015, said he's faced threats since Trump's election.
+Zeldin has represented parts of Long Island since 2015.
+He said he's faced threats since Trump's election.

 Comments